apiquality/.github/profile/README.md

 - Add Graphql support
 - Create openapi2insomnia and integrate automatic tests

 ## Features and bugs
 You can requests features by github and put bugs to resolve then in github

 ## Support
-There are a enterprise support and
+There are a enterprise support

 # 🛠️ Tools
 There are a list of apitools that apiquality integrate: